 One of the more difficult tests for the Marines is treading water for a set amount of time.
 Bogged down by their clothes and boots, this is no easy task.
 The recruits are expected to keep their head above water for a number of minutes successfully.

-In a real life situation, there’s simply no telling how long a soldier might need to tread water for.
+In a real life situation, there’s simply no telling how long a Marine might need to tread water for.
 So a test like this, while difficult enough, allows for a new recruit to gauge his or her ability in a life or death situation.

 The last task shown in the video clip is a diving board jump and swim.
 One after another, the trainees leap into the water and are expected to once again swim the length of the pool.